 What the bill would do after changes made to the bill:

 Right now Oregon law allows one rent increase per year of no more than 7% of current rent plus inflation.

-Right now Oregon law says rent increase laws do not apply to new homes for the first 15 years after being built.
-The new bill would change that to 3 years.
+Oregon law says rent increase laws do not apply to new homes for the first 15 years after being built.

 Why this bill matters: Oregonians need reasonable limits on rent hikes to prevent even more people from losing access to stable housing due to rent increases that they cannot afford.
 Unreasonable rent increases are one reason so many Oregon workers, families, and seniors have no safe place to call home.
 Oregon lawmakers must act now.